yuranusduke/FocusedDropoutCNN/README.md

 :heavy_check_mark: 2023/06/14: Islam Islamov finishes all experiments on CIFAR10 with the rest of models and updates `README.md`, and uploads more stats results.

+:heavy_check_mark: 2023/06/14: Islam Islamov added student id as it was added wrongly earlier.

 ## To cite our work :black_nib: